Master of Education in Special Education

-The Special Education graduate degree focuses on evidence-based practices proven to be effective for K-12 students with disabilities.
+The Special Education Interventionist degree focuses on evidence-based practices proven to be effective for K-12 students with disabilities.
 With this knowledge, students will be able to establish themselves as teacher-leaders in their respective schools and districts.
-Note: This program does not meet the requirements for Special Education teacher certification.
-Prerequisite: Certification to teach EC-6, or experience working with diverse populations in K-12.
+This program also emphasizes applied research and professional writing.
+Note: This program does not meet the requirements for initial Special Education teacher certification.
+Prerequisite: Certification to teach EC-6, Middle or Secondary School, or experience working with diverse populations in K-12.
 Students will complete 12 hours of core research courses and 24 hours of courses designed to increase pedagogical knowledge, skills in managing challenging student behavior, and educational assessment.

 The Masters of Special Education with Educational Diagnostician Certification prepares students to work as master teachers in the field of special education as well as diagnosticians recognized by the Texas Education Agency.
 Courses prepare educators to diagnose learning problems, differentiate learning disabilities from language differences and develop educational plans to support all students to achieve at their highest level.

-Courses focus on the cognitive, academic, and adaptive testing of students in grades K-12; prepare students to be classroom-based interventionists who know and can apply evidence-based practices; and emphasize applied research and professional writing and publication.
+Courses focus on the cognitive, academic, and adaptive testing of students in grades K-12; prepare students to be classroom-based interventionists who know and can apply evidence-based practices.
+The program also emphasizes applied research and professional writing.

 EDSP 60333 Academic Achievement and Evaluation

 EDSP 60513 Practicum in Special Education (focused on assessment)

 Accelerated Master’s in Special Education